Year-End Procedure

 1. Count the Inventory

-In the days and weeks before your year-end, count your inventory, and adjust the quantities.
-We recommend checking one sub-category per day to not create too much work on the last day of the year.
-If you are spot-checking your inventory regularly, adding the inventory as you receive it, and create all the invoices as you sell the goods, then you are running a perpetual inventory system.
-There is no reason to close your business for one or more days to count the inventory if you plan this correctly.
+In the weeks leading up to year-end, count your inventory and adjust quantities.
+We recommend focusing on one sub-category per day to avoid overwhelming work on the final day of the year.
+If you are consistently spot-checking inventory, adding it as received, and creating invoices for sales, then you're running a perpetual inventory system.
+With proper planning, there is no need to close your business for inventory counting.
 On the last day of the year, all you need to do is print the report.

-This is to ensure that the sold inventory is removed from stock before the inventory report is printed.
+Close all sales to ensure that sold inventory is deducted from stock before the final inventory report is printed.

 4. Print the Inventory Valuation Reports

-Print the reports that tell you how much inventory you have on hand.
-You can print a detailed inventory list (Stock and Landed Report) that has lists of all inventory items or just a summary by sub-category.
-Do not forget to print the Open Workorders/Layaways as they contain inventory that has been reserved for customers but not yet delivered to the customer.
+Print reports detailing your inventory on hand.
+You can generate a detailed list (Stock and Landed Report) with all inventory items, or a summary by sub-category.
+Be sure to also print Open Workorders and Layaways, as these contain reserved inventory that hasn't been delivered to the customer yet.

 5. Backup the Data

-This is one of the most important steps.
-Create a backup of your data that can be restored if you have forgotten anything.
-If the inventory reports later look incorrect, you’ll be able to check the detail if required.
-Keep this backup secure.
+This is one of the most critical steps.
+Create a backup of your data so that it can be restored if anything is overlooked.
+Should there be discrepancies later in the inventory reports, you’ll have a secure copy to review.
+Ensure this backup is stored safely.

 6. Advance the Financial Year

-This step sets up the next year so you can continue selling and doing business.
-Go to Closing Routinesand advance the financial year.
+This step prepares the system for the next year, allowing you to continue business operations.
+Navigate to Closing Routines and advance the financial year.

-Now that you are in a new financial year, it is most important to keep up-to-date on all your daily work such as creating new invoices and bills.
-Bills that are for inventory received in the previous year should be posted back into that previous year.
-Bills that are for inventory received in the new financial year should be posted into the new year.
-At the same time, you can write off bad debts, reconcile your bank, and do all the other things you need to for the end of the previous year.
+Once you're in the new financial year, keep up with daily tasks, such as creating new invoices and posting bills.
+Bills for inventory received in the previous year should be posted to that year, while bills for inventory received in the new year should be posted accordingly.
+You may also write off bad debts, reconcile the bank, and complete any other necessary tasks from the previous year.

 8. Check the Inventory Value